 Tutoring is available, free of charge, to all Methodist University students.
-The Monarch Tutoring Center is located in Davis Memorial Library.
+The mission of the Monarch Tutoring Center is to offer all students at Methodist University the opportunity to strengthen their academic performance through the utilization of tutoring services.
+The Monarch Tutoring Center located in Davis Memorial Library.
 Tutoring Center schedules are posted at www.methodist.edu/tutoring.
 Appointments and walk- ins are welcome.
+Students should bring books and applicable supplementary materials.
+Exam week exception: Please call ahead to confirm the tutoring schedule.